 Why it is important: without a clear understanding of what you’re about to work with and what you might use, you will lose time creating numerous pointless variants of design looking for the most fitting one.

-Of course, there has to be enough space for a manoeuvre because without any creative freedom your project will suffocate.
+Of course, there has to be enough space for a maneuver because without any creative freedom your design project will suffocate.
 Your task is to catch that balance and use it to your benefit.

 №2: Understand the mood

 The vibe that your work is supposed to evoke is one of the biggest helpers when it comes to narrowing down the problem.
 I mean, there’s a whole lotta difference between a poster for a Halloween party and a kids’ toy package.
 First things that are responsible for the mood are colors and fonts (if the latter is applicable).
 When you have the image of stylistics you will work with, it will be easier to move on – you may even build a personal list of color+font combinations you think look cool for your future projects.

 Why it is important: colors and fonts are a backbone of your project, and once you’ve chosen them, you can move on with the rest of the design elements faster.

 It is one of those very things that are a direct result of the first point.
 When you have narrowed the choice of your actions, you have to approach your project from a functional, practical point of view.
 Are making a package for a lemonade?
 Ask yourself how to make it appeal to people, how to make them willing to buy it just because of its looks.
 The banner?
 Make it catch people’s attention.
 Logo?
 Make it as recognizable and easy to remember as possible.
 Plan how you can achieve it.

 Why it is important: your personal tastes or personal tastes of your client might stand in the way of the purpose.
 You are not creating the design to please yourselves – the only ones whose taste matter is the target audience.
 Ignore it, and the product might not fulfil the purpose it is made for.